jeswin/chimpanzee/README.md

 chimpanzee
 ==========
-Chimpanzee is a library for pattern matching tree, especially ASTs.
+Chimpanzee is a library with which you can write a "Schema" for traversing trees structures and capturing values of certain nodes.
-This documentation covers the important features, but is not exhaustive.
+This is especially useful for analyzing ASTs, which can be fairly large and complex.
+Schemas can be composed, allowing common structures to be abstracted out.

+This is still work in progress.
+The first non-beta version will come out along with the release of the parent project (Isotropy).

 Installation
 ------------